Blog

 Barrow County, Georgia is in USDA Hardiness Zone 8a.
 The average last spring frost is March 23 and first fall frost is November 13.

-Barrow County County sits in USDA Zone 8a.
+Barrow County sits in USDA Zone 8a.
 Freesia grows reliably in zones 8a through 11b, so it's a good fit here.

-Can Freesia grow in Barrow County County's climate?
+Can Freesia grow in Barrow County's climate?

 🌱